 Mauna Kea is one of the few places in the world where you can drive from sea level to 14,000 feet in just two hours.
 You will need to stop at the visitor center to acclimate to the elevation.
 Keep in mind that you’ll need a 4-wheel drive.

-11. Check out Big Island Honey Museum and tasting room
+11. Check out the Big Island Honey Museum and tasting room

 12. Visit The Mokupāpapa Discovery Center

-Located in Hilo, the Mokupāpapa Discovery Center features a 3,500-gallon saltwater aquarium, interactive educational exhibits, lifesize models of wildlife found in the Northwestern Hawaiian Islands and artwork inspired by those islands and Hawaiian culture.
+Located in Hilo, the Mokupāpapa Discovery Center features a 3,500-gallon saltwater aquarium, interactive educational exhibits, life-size wildlife models from the Northwestern Hawaiian Islands, and artwork inspired by those islands and Hawaiian culture.
 Best of all – it’s free!

 14. Visit Pu’uhonua O Hōnaunau National Historical Park